outlearn-content/acquia/modules/examples-module-symfony-controllers-and-menu.md

 You can read some helpful information about [PSR-4 autoloading in Drupal 8](https://www.drupal.org/node/2156625), which helps to further explain the concept.
 For more about the basics of Symfony, see the [Symfony documentation](http://symfony.com/doc/current/index.html).

-Note

-Drupal 8 does not use the Model-View-Controller software architectural pattern.
+> **Note**: Drupal 8 does not use the Model-View-Controller software architectural pattern.
 Drupal 8 only implements Controllers from that programming model.

 ### Why use Symfony?